 There are four main sources of information about students in the city.

-The 2011 Census gives us information about full-time students who lived in Oxford in 2011.
-Information about the type of courses being studied by full-time students was not collected in the 2011 Census, so this data includes students from universities, schools, colleges and other educational establishments.
+The 2021 Census gives us information about full-time students who lived in Oxford in 2021.
+Information about the type of courses being studied by full-time students was not collected in the 2021 Census, so this data includes students from universities, schools, colleges and other educational establishments who were 16+ years old.
 The size of the two universities (see below) means that the majority of full-time adult students recorded in the Census would have been studying at one of them.

-- Around one-third of full-time students were born outside the UK.
+- Over one-third (35%) of full-time students were born outside the UK.

-- Oxford's student population is so large that its out of term population (where students and school children are at their “home” address) is 10% below its usually resident population.
+- Oxford's student population is so large that its out of term population (where students and school children are at their 'home' address) is 10% below its usual resident population.

-- Of the 30,000 full-time adult students who lived in Oxford at the 2011 Census, just over half lived in communal establishments such as halls of residence.
-7,500 lived in all-student households, whilst the rest lived alone, with their parents, or with other non-students.
-Between 2001 and 2011 the number of full-time students increased by 6,000, and the majority of this increase was accommodated in halls of residence.
+Of the 36,217 full-time adult students who lived in Oxford at the time of the 2021 Census, just over half (18,702) lived in communal establishments such as halls of residence.
+10,613 lived in all-student households, whilst the rest lived alone, with their parents, or with other non-students.
+Between 2011 and 2021 the number of full-time students increased by 6,217, and the majority of this increase was accommodated in halls of residence.

 Higher Education Statistics Agency (HESA)